xiacijie/Weaver/README.md

 # Weaver
 Automated Hypersafety Verification in C++

-This project uses SMTInterpol, MathSAT and Yices as the SMT solvers.
+This project uses `SMTInterpol`, `MathSAT` and `Yices` as the SMT solvers.

-The binaries for those three SMT solvers are provided under the `src/bin` directory.
+The binaries for those three SMT solvers are provided under the `src/bin` directory so you don't need to install them separately.

 ## Environment Requirements:
 1. Java 11